 Abstract

-class has made it very straightforward to transform any SwiftUI views into a picture.
+The ImageRenderer class has made it very straightforward to transform any SwiftUI views into a picture.
 In case your app helps iOS 16 or up, you should use this new API to create some handy options to your customers.
-Aside from rendering photographs, ImageRenderer
+Aside from rendering photographs, ImageRenderer additionally enables you to render a PDF doc.
+You’ll be able to consult with the official documentation for additional particulars.

-r for exporting a chart as a picture.
+For charts, Apple additionally comes with a extra particular renderer known as ChartRenderer for exporting a chart as a picture.
 Later, we are going to additional look into this class.